 This add-on is operated by Stackhero

-MariaDB on dedicated instances, up-to-date versions and super attractive prices.
+MariaDB (MySQL) on dedicated instances with very attractive prices.

 Stackhero for MariaDB